 Mapai Keracolor (U and S) is another brand that lists the polymer – we know it is EVA.

 If those don’t work for you, Hydroment is also recommended for people with sensitivities.
-However, it has a small amount of latex additive (this usually refers to acrylic) and contains an antimicrobial, which appears to be silver-based.
+However, it has a small amount of latex additive (this usually refers to EVA) and contains an antimicrobial, which appears to be silver-based.